denial140/bombPartY/README.md

 Once the server is running, the players connect by
 	python3 game_client.py (ip) (port) (username)
 ip and port are the same as that specified by the server, and username is a distinguishing display name, which will automatically be limited to 20 characters.

-## Limitations
-Currently, the game can only be played once through before the server and clients need to be restarted.